TeachersFirst - Featured Sites: Week of May 11, 2014

 Grades9 to 12

 In the ClassroomWhile much of what you find here will be useful for your own lesson planning, the photograph archive will be useful for images related to the Cold War era.
 Some of the documents could be printed and used for small group discussions or analysis.
 Consider referring students who are doing research for a National History Day project to this resource.
 Challenge students to research the information shared at this site and create blogs as Cold War personalities.
-If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
-This blog creator requires no registration.
+If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Tumblr, reviewed here.

 This site includes advertising.